Christian Identity: Hard or rebellious Identity

 Although most Identitarians have lived within the dominant culture, some Christian Identity groups on the fringe of the movement have been associated with revolutionary violence.
 According to the Center on Terrorism, Extremism and Counterterrorism, "Christian Identity has developed a deep accelerationist current as a result of an active desire among CI adherents to expedite the Battle of Armageddon."
 James Mason, the inspirational leader of the accelerationist "siege culture", was at one time a Christian Identity minister.
 Leaders in this strain of Identity have included Richard Girnt Butler, James Wickstrom, 11th Hour Remnant Messenger, and Kingdom Identity Ministries.

+Terrorgram and Atomwaffen Division aligned Angelwaffen Crew adheres to accelerationist Christian Identity, as do some in the Boogaloo movement.

 Tax resister and militia movement organizer Gordon Kahl had connections to the Christian Identity movement.
 His death in a 1983 shootout with federal authorities made him the first martyr of the Posse Comitatus.
 The Order, whose main objective was to start a white supremacist revolution against the United States, was almost entirely made up of individuals who were associated with various Christian Identity groups.
 Bob Mathews, the founder of The Order, is also considered a martyr in the movement.

 Robert Millar's Elohim City, a white separatist community in Oklahoma which is associated with Christian Identity, is also associated with several violent acts.
 Chevie Kehoe spent time there following the Mueller family murders.
 Timothy McVeigh called the compound prior to the Oklahoma City bombing and he is linked to community resident Andreas Strassmeir.
 Richard Wayne Snell is buried there.
 Midwest Bank bandit Kevin McCarthy was a resident.

 The Ozarks-based compound of The Covenant, The Sword, and the Arm of the Lord was the site of an FBI raid, which ultimately ended without shots fired as the result of CSA member Kerry Noble negotiating a surrender by CSA leader James Ellison.

 Within Christian Identity circles, the Phineas Priesthood is made up of individuals who have committed a "Phineas action"; a term used to reference a higher law as opposed to rejection of law itself.
 This term is broadly used in reference to murders of interracial couples, murders of same-sex couples, antisemitic acts, and violent acts against members of other non-white ethnic groups.
-According to Houston-area writer John Craig, mass shooter Larry Gene Ashbrook had ties to the Phineas Priesthood.
 Byron De La Beckwith, the assassin of NAACP and Civil rights movement leader Medgar Evers, was also linked to the Phineas Priesthood.
 Immediately prior to entering prison, De La Beckwith was ordained as a minister in the Temple Memorial Baptist Church, a Christian Identity congregation in Knoxville, Tennessee by Reverend Dewey "Buddy" Tucker.